 "When I talk about (the bill) as informational, it goes both ways," Taylor said.

 A report by the Legislative Finance Committee recommended repealing the existing tax codes and rewriting them rather than making the amendments suggested in the bills to avoid inconsistencies.

-The bills have also attracted the attention of some academic and public policy research
+The bills have also attracted the attention of some academic and public policy research groups.

 Over the years, many segments of the tax base, such as food and medicine, have been exempted or otherwise excluded from taxation, she said.